image7

 image2-2

-• Brush the sweet potato rounds and beet rounds with remaining 1 Tbsp oil.
-Sprinkle with a bit of salt and arrange in a single layer on the baking sheet on the other half.
+Brush the sweet potato and beet rounds with the remaining 1 tbsp oil, sprinkle lightly with salt, and arrange them in a single layer on the other half of the baking sheet.

 image4

-• Bake for 20 minutes, then stir the chick peas and flip the sweet potatoes and beets to ensure even browning.
-Bake for 10-15 minutes more, or until beets and sweet potatoes are tender/slightly brown and chickpeas are firm and crispy.
+Bake for 20 minutes, then stir the chickpeas and flip the sweet potatoes and beets to ensure even browning.
+Bake for another 10–15 minutes, or until the vegetables are tender and lightly browned and the chickpeas are firm and crispy.

 image5-2

-• Now make the dressing.
-In a small mixing bowl, add tahini, lemon juice and maple syrup and whisk well.
-Thin with hot water if needed.
-Adjust seasoning to taste.
+While everything bakes, prepare the dressing.
+In a small bowl, whisk together the tahini, lemon juice, and maple syrup.
+Thin with hot water as needed and adjust seasoning to taste.
 Set aside.

-• To serve, first massage kale.
-I added the juice of half a lemon and literally massaged the kale leaves with my fingers, till the leaves start to soften a bit, but this breaks down the cellulose and really brings out the taste of kale.
-Top with sweet potatoes, beets, chickpeas, and pumpkin seeds (optional).
-Add dressing or serve on the side.
+To serve, start by massaging the kale.
+I added the juice of half a lemon and used my fingers to massage the leaves until they softened.
+This breaks down the cellulose and really brings out the flavor of the kale.

 image6-2